modularcloud/explorer/apps/verify/README.md

 	-	eg:
 	```
 	 { "result": [ { "address": "0x123f681646d4a755815f9cb19e1acc8565a0c2ac", "chainId": "1", "status": "perfect", "libraryMap": { "lib1": "0x3f681646d4a755815f9cb19e1acc8565a0c2ac", "lib2": "0x4f681646d4a755815f9cb19e1acc8565a0c2ac" } } ] }
-- 400 Bad Request: It can be returned due to errors mentioned below
+- 400 Bad Request: It can be returned due to the errors mentioned below
 	- Unexpected token in JSON:
 		eg.:
 		```